Sigurs/gitops/README.md

 ## Cluster: hcloud-cluster01
 Cluster in Hetzner cloud.
 Publically accessible.<br>
-Bit of a fast setup and not idea.
+Bit of a fast setup and not ideal.

 ## Cluster: home-k8s
 Cluster located at home.
 No public access.<br>